afcarl/PLN-Simulation/README.md

 # PLN-Simulation
 Training ground for evolving neural networks

+(scroll to the bottom for screenshot and a video)

 PLN is a simulation of a ball bouncing on a function (a screenshot is attached in the bottom).
 The function is interpolated through five points using a Lagrange polynomial.
 These points can be manipulated.

 The ultimate goal of the simulation was to test the [Common Lisp implementation of Neuroevolution of Augmenting Topologies](https://github.com/meatich/NEAT) by evolving a network for the following task: push the ball to the right as far as possible in three seconds.